demisto/content/Packs/CybelAngel/Integrations/CybelAngelEventCollector/README.md

-CybelAngel Event Collector collects reports from the CybelAngel platform, which specializes in external attack surface protection and management.
+CybelAngel Event Collector receives reports from the CybelAngel platform, which specializes in external attack surface protection and management

 ## Configure CybelAngel Event Collector in XSIAM